H-0816

 Enforcement Authority

-Attorney General enforcement under Vermont Consumer Protection Act (9 V.S.A. chapter 63).
-The Attorney General has authority to make rules, conduct civil investigations, enter into assurances of discontinuance, and bring civil actions.
+Attorney General enforcement under the Consumer Protection Act, 9 V.S.A. chapter 63, subchapter 1.
+The AG has authority to make rules, conduct civil investigations, enter into assurances of discontinuance, and bring civil actions.
 Private parties have the same rights and remedies as provided under 9 V.S.A. chapter 63, subchapter 1.
-Separately, misuse of AI by mental health professionals constitutes unprofessional conduct under 3 V.S.A. § 129a, enforceable through professional licensing disciplinary proceedings including license denial or other disciplinary action by the applicable licensing board.
+For licensed mental health professionals, misuse of AI under 26 V.S.A. § 7101 constitutes unprofessional conduct under 3 V.S.A. § 129a, subjecting the licensee to professional disciplinary action including potential denial or revocation of license by the relevant licensing board.

 Penalties

-Violations of 18 V.S.A. § 7115 are deemed violations of the Vermont Consumer Protection Act (9 V.S.A. chapter 63).
-Private parties have the same rights and remedies as provided under 9 V.S.A. chapter 63, subchapter 1, which includes injunctive relief, actual damages, and other remedies available under the CPA.
-Violations by licensed mental health professionals also constitute unprofessional conduct subject to professional disciplinary sanctions including license denial or revocation.
+Private parties have the same rights and remedies as provided under the Vermont Consumer Protection Act, 9 V.S.A. chapter 63, subchapter 1, which provides for injunctive relief, actual damages, and other remedies available under that chapter.
+Professional disciplinary sanctions including license denial, suspension, or revocation are also available for licensed mental health professionals.
 Nothing in the act precludes or supplants any other statutory or common law remedies.

 Who Is Covered